 To put this in context, even if you only use Metal for 6 months, you’ll earn as much in interest as you would in an entire year with a 1.00% APY high-yield savings account.

 Metal comes with more to earn on cash back, too.
-All of the same brands will earn rewards, and you’ll get the same 5% back on up to $3,000 in spending.
+All of the same brands will earn rewards, and you’ll get the same 5% back on up to $6,000 in annual spending.

 You’ll also have a little more flexibility on ATM use, with three out-of-network fees reimbursed per month.
 Metal checking also comes with an exclusive black metal debit card.